 Evergreen Nursery is an official Marathon Sod dealer for Southern California.
-You can place orders at our two locations and get answers to any questions you may have.
+You can place orders at our three locations and get answers to any questions you may have.
 Genuine Marathon Sod was first produced in 1983 with Southern California soils and climates in mind.
 Since then it has grown to become the most popular lawn choice of homeowners, businesses, parks and associations.

 Marathon offers a desirable green look year-round.
 Thanks to a remarkably extensive root system—up to five times deeper than bluegrass—Marathon Sod uses less water and tolerates high heat.
 As you can see in this picture the roots grow quite deep allowing for deeper more infrequent watering.
 If your sod is installed correctly and set up with the correct watering schedule, there is no reason for it to be watered more than two to three times a week.